SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 1. First make sure [a channel is created as detailed above](#creating-a-channel).

-2. In the Automation module in DataMiner Cube, click the '*Send Channel Notification Card Example*' Automation script and click the '*Execute*' button.
+2. In the Automation module in DataMiner Cube, select the '*Send Channel Notification Card Example*' Automation script and click the '*Execute*' button.

 3. Fill in the necessary information.
 Note that the **fields are case sensitive**.